Suncoast Community High School: International Baccalaureate Program

 The International Baccalaureate (IB) program was adopted for junior and senior years.
 Students must take "MYP" (Middle Years Programme) classes in their freshman and sophomore years.
 Foreign language is an IB requirement; Many students dual-enroll with Palm Beach Community College or Florida Atlantic University through the Palm Beach County School District's Dual-Enrollment Program.
 Regardless of their program, all students participate in MYP classes, giving them the option of switching into IB classes their last two years of high school.

 Computer Science

 The Computer Science (CS) program is designed for students who wish to major in the fields of computer science or computer engineering.
 It aims to teach students skills essential to the aforementioned disciplines; skills such as problem-solving, critical thinking skills, and object oriented design.
 Core computer science courses include study in the areas of: database design, object-oriented programming, algorithms, data structures, abstraction, program analysis, graphical user interfaces, and applications of computer science to the real world.
 Through the program, students learn Java and T-SQL.

-The computer science courses that CS students take are: Java Programming Essentials, AP Computer Science A, Java Database Programming, and Java Programming Capstone.
-Students have the opportunity to take the MTA Database Fundamentals certification exam in the Java Database Programming class.

-Students wishing to enter the CS program are required to have a 3.0 GPA and math up to and including Geometry Honors completed.

-Comprehensive Coding Projects

-In their senior year, CS students are required to complete a senior project.

-The senior project requires seniors to work in teams of 3–5 on a project of their own personal choice; however, it must be of sufficient complexity.
-Prerequisite tasks required are the same as the junior project's tasks.
-The senior project features Agile Scrum development model fully.
-As a result of this, the team must make burn down charts and evaluate their performance; modification of the remaining sprints may be necessary.
-At the end, the projects are presented to and judged by a panel consisting of members from the local industry, business, and educational community.

-Innovative Interactive Technology Program

-The new career focus of the Innovative Interactive Technology Program (IIT) is designed to feature three technology based pathways in areas of technology that are highly sought after in industry: Game, Simulation and Animation Programming, Commercial Digital Photography, and Drafting and Design Technology.
-Each of these pathways is designed to offer students a marketable skill set and a rigorous academic curriculum that is shared across all three pathways.
-Graduates from this program can choose to enter industry directly from high school or continue their studies at the college level.